Kazimierz Sosnkowski: World War II

-During the German invasion which began on 1 September 1939, Sosnkowski proposed forming a group of armies in the region of Warsaw and Kutno, in order to tie-up the German forces there.
-His ideas were rejected by Rydz-Śmigły, which may have had resulted in uncoordinated military activity and eventually the Polish defeat in the Battle of the Bzura.
-Only on 11 September he was appointed commander of the Southern Front.
+During the German invasion which began on 1 September 1939, Sosnkowski proposed forming a group of armies in the region of Warsaw and Kutno, in order to tie up the German forces there.
+His ideas were rejected by Rydz-Śmigły, which may have resulted in uncoordinated military activity and eventually the Polish defeat in the Battle of the Bzura.
+Only on 11 September was Sosnkowski appointed commander of the Southern Front.
 Retreating toward Lwów, he conducted several victorious engagements with German forces.
-The Soviet invasion of 17 September made further withdrawal in the south-eastern direction impossible and Sosnkowski ordered his army, defeated by 22 September, to disperse.
-Disguised, he crossed the Soviet occupied territory and reached Hungary.
+The Soviet invasion of 17 September made further southeasterly withdrawal impossible, and Sosnkowski ordered his army, defeated by 22 September, to disperse.
+Disguised, he crossed the Soviet-occupied territory and reached Hungary.

 Sosnkowski arrived in France in October 1939.
 He became a member of the Polish government-in-exile as minister without portfolio.
 He was designated by Polish President-in-exile Władysław Raczkiewicz as his successor (against the wishes of Prime Minister Władysław Sikorski).
 Sosnkowski became chairman of the Committee for Home Country Affairs and of the Political Committee of the Council of Ministers.
 For the duration of the government's stay in France he was also commander of the Union of Armed Struggle (ZWZ), which was established on 13 November and operated in Poland.
 After the government's evacuation to Britain, his relations with Sikorski deteriorated further.
-Sosnkowski resigned from the Polish government because of the Sikorski–Mayski agreement of 30 July 1941, protesting the lack of specifics regarding Poland's future eastern borders.
+Sosnkowski resigned from the Polish government because of the Sikorski–Mayski agreement of 30 July 1941 and protested the lack of specifics regarding Poland's future eastern borders.

 During the next two years, Sosnkowski refrained from cooperating with the government and remained its vociferous critic.
-Only after the tragic death of General Sikorski in July 1943, Sosnkowski resumed active political career.
-He was nominated to replace Sikorski as Commander-in-chief.
+Only after the tragic death of General Sikorski in July 1943 did Sosnkowski resume active political engagement.
+He was named to replace Sikorski as Commander-in-chief.
 He lobbied hard for Western help for the Home Army's struggle in Poland.
-He found the Soviet conditions for war cooperation unacceptable and protested the Poland-related decisions made by the leaders of the United Kingdom and the United States.
+He found the Soviet conditions for military cooperation unacceptable and protested the Poland-related decisions made by the leaders of the United Kingdom and the United States.